luisgerhorst/echat/README.md

 # Usage

+## Start

+To compile and run the app you need `rebar` and `erl` installed.

+1. Load the dependencies with `rebar get-deps`
+2. Compile with `rebar compile`
+3. Start the app with `erl -pa ebin deps/*/ebin` and `echat:start().`

-Start the chat server.
-The file server will deliver all files in the `priv` directory.
+The app has a built-in file server that delivers all files in the `priv` directory.

-## Load
+## HTML

-Copy this into your chat's html file to load the required JavaScript frameworks.
+Copy this into your html file to load the required JavaScript frameworks.

 ```html
 <script src="/jquery-2.0.3.min.js"></script>